AICC/CMI-5_Spec_Current/cmi5_spec.md

 <tr><th align="left">ID</th><td>https://w3id.org/xapi/adl/verbs/abandoned</td></tr>
 <tr><th align="left">Description</th><td>The verb "Abandoned" indicates that the AU session was abnormally terminated by a learner's action (or due to a system failure).</td></tr>
 <tr><th align="left" nowrap>AU Obligations</th><td>None</td></tr>
 <tr><th align="left" nowrap>LMS Obligations</th><td>In the absence of a "Terminated" statement, the LMS MUST make the determination if an AU abnormally terminated a session by monitoring new statement or state API requests made for the same learner/course registration for a different AU.
 The LMS MUST record an "Abandoned" statement on behalf of the AU indicating an abnormal session termination.
-After recording an "Abandoned" statement, the LMS MUST NOT allow any additional statements to be recorded for that session.</td></tr>
+The LMS MUST NOT allow any statements to be recorded for a session after recording an "Abandoned" statement.</td></tr>
 <tr><th align="left">Usage</th><td>See LMS obligations.</td></tr>
 </table>